netsongcekan/CipherNest/README.md

-# CipherNest 🔐
+# CipherNeston 🔐

-CipherNest is a lightweight Python cryptography toolkit that provides:
+CipherNeston is a lightweight Python cryptography toolkit that provides:

 - Secure symmetric encryption (Fernet / AES)
 - SHA-256 and SHA-512 hashing